sbunatyan/tavrida/docs/source/middlewares.rst

 This method takes message and returns the result message for the next middleware.

-When you add midlleware it is placed in the list and therefore the addition order is significant.
+When you add middleware it is placed in the list and therefore the addition order is significant.

 Incoming Middlewares
 --------------------